microsoft/PartnerResources/_docs/Skilling/Security Academy/Academies/Purview Academy.md

   </tr>
   <tr style="vertical-align:top">
     <td><a href="https://youtu.be/6AN8S1jBA0g"><img src="https://img.youtube.com/vi/6AN8S1jBA0g/maxresdefault.jpg" alt="Getting Started with Deploying Microsoft Purview Data Lifecycle and Records Management" width="400" height="400"></a></td>
-    <td><a href="https://youtu.be/6AN8S1jBA0g"><b>Getting Started with Deploying Microsoft Purview Data Lifecycle and Records Management</b></a><br><br>Learn how to get started with Microsoft Purview Data Lifecycle and Records Management, which enables you to manage your data from creation to disposal.
-By the end, you'll have the confidence to elevate your Microsoft 365 Data Lifecycle and Records Management deployment.</td>
+    <td><a href="https://youtu.be/6AN8S1jBA0g"><b>Getting Started with Deploying Microsoft Purview Data Lifecycle and Records Management</b></a><br><br>Learn how to get started with Microsoft Purview Data Lifecycle and Records Management, which enables you to manage your data from creation to disposal.</td>
   </tr>
   <tr style="vertical-align:top">
     <td><a href="https://youtu.be/cSgK09cC-b4"><img src="https://img.youtube.com/vi/cSgK09cC-b4/maxresdefault.jpg" alt="Microsoft Purview Data Loss Prevention (DLP)" width="400" height="400"></a></td>